pedro-gutierrez/cmnode/README.md

 #### Apps

-Apps are a composition of modules.
-This provides with a great way of quickly composing apps and reusing logic between them.
+Apps are made of modules.
+This provides with convenient way of quickly composing apps and reusing logic between them.

-The following snippet simply indicates the app ```hello``` is composed of one module with name ```hello```.
+The following snippet indicates the app ```hello``` is made of a single module named ```hello```.

 ```
 type: app